-How to Care for Your Stoma After an Ostomy
+How to Care for Your Stoma After Leaving Hospital

-The days that follow your colostomy procedure can be confusing and challenging.
-There is so much to learn about your new condition.
-One very important lesson to learn is how to take proper care of the stoma.
+The days that follow your colostomy procedure can be confusing and challenging and there appears to be so much to learn about your new condition, one of them being how to take proper care of the stoma.

-As a colostomy patient, you need to know the importance of taking care of your stoma—that little pink, cherry-like 'button' that’s your connection between your intestine and the outside.
-The stoma serves as the opening through which waste is expelled.
+As a colostomy patient, you need to know the importance of taking care of your stoma, the pink cherry-like 'soft button' that’s your connection between your intestine and the outside, the opening through which faecal matter is expelled.

-You'll need to familiarize yourself with the simple tasks associated with stoma care, and you need to ensure that the stoma and its surrounding area (the 'pancake') is kept clean AT ALL TIMES.
+You need to familiarize yourself with the simple tasks associated with stoma care before you walk out of the hospital and one of the most important things you need to learn next to wearing a colostomy bag is ensuring that the stoma and its surrounding area (the pancake) is kept clean AT ALL TIMES.

-Before I proceed, let me quickly mention that there are 3 types of stomas.
-They are either temporary or permanent, depending on the reasons for your surgery:
+Let me first mention that there are three types of stomas and they are either temporary or permanent, depending on the reasons for your colostomy procedure.

-Colostomy and ileostomy surgery may be temporary (reversible) or permanent (irreversible).
+Ileostomy and colostomy surgery may be temporary (reversible) or permanent (irreversible).
 A urostomy is always a permanent procedure.

 How to Clean Your Stoma

-Because the stoma acts as an opening through which human waste (feces and urine) is expelled, it requires gentle cleaning every so often.
+Because the stoma acts as an opening through which human waste (faeces and urine) is expelled, it requires gentle cleaning at all times.
 In actual fact, it’s best to clean it every time you change your ostomy bag.

-And if you are a mother caring for your young child, or a caregiver taking care of a spouse or an elderly relation with challenges, the patient's stoma nurse will teach you everything you need to know: how to use ostomy supplies, how to deal with/watch out for ostomy-associated mishaps, how to be encouraging to the patient by lifting their spirits if need be, and how to generally take care of a stoma.
+If you are a mother caring for your young child, or a caregiver taking care of a spouse or an elderly relation with challenges, the patient's stoma nurse will teach you everything you need to know - how to use ostomy supplies, how to deal with/watch out for ostomy-associated mishaps, how to be encouraging to the patient by lifting their spirits if need be, and how to generally take care of a stoma.

 Necessary Ostomy Supplies